EdgeOL: Efficient in-situ Online Learning on Edge Devices: Background

 The deployment scenario of an already-in-use model may change over time as the user usage scenario evolves~\cite{logacjov2021learning, liu2021lifelong, irfan2021lifelong, pinto2016curious, ma2023cost}.
 These changes can generally be classified into two types, the introduction of i) instances of existing data classes but with new feature patterns~\cite{hendrycks2019benchmarking, she2020openloris, lomonaco2020rehearsal} and ii) new classes of data~\cite{lomonaco2017core50, roy2023cl3, hao2023enhanced}.
 Instances with new feature patterns refer to scenarios where the model encounters variations (e.g., different illumination conditions, background, and occlusion) in previously recognized data classes.
 These variations could be due to changes in environmental conditions, user behavior, or other factors that alter the appearance or characteristics of the data.
 On the other hand, the introduction of new classes of data presents a different challenge, where the model must learn to identify classes that were completely absent previously.
 In our work, we comprehensively evaluate our method for both types of scenario changes.

-{\bf Continual learning.} Conducting continual learning can effectively mitigate the effect of scenario change and improve accuracy, which is essential for models to function effectively in the ever-changing real-world environment\cite{shmelkov2017incremental, bhardwaj2022ekya, rebuffi2017icarl}.
-In continual learning, the fine-tuning data (i.e., training data) is not well-prepared all at once but rather constantly streaming in, with new data arriving continuously throughout each scenario~\cite{wu2021enabling, pinto2016curious, lomonaco2017core50}.
-To guarantee timely model updates, existing approaches typically apply immediate model fine-tuning, where the model is fine-tuned once new training data arrives.
-Figure \ref{fig:immed_20_offl} illustrates an example of immediate model fine-tuning.
-We assume two scenario changes in the figure, indicated by the red dotted arrows right before $t_1$ and $t_{15}$.
-It involves eight received training data batches represented by eight red lines, respectively.
-The green lines indicate seven inference requests.
-Note that, in practice, inference requests might arrive in bursts (e.g., between $t_7 \sim t_{14}$).
-In immediate fine-tuning, a model fine-tuning round is triggered right after training data arrives.
+{\bf Online learning.} Conducting online learning can effectively mitigate the effect of scenario change and improve accuracy, which is essential for models to function effectively in the ever-changing real-world environment\cite{shmelkov2017incremental, bhardwaj2022ekya, rebuffi2017icarl}.
+In online learning, the fine-tuning data is not well-prepared all at once but rather constantly streaming in, with new data arriving continuously throughout each scenario~\cite{wu2021enabling, pinto2016curious, lomonaco2017core50}.
+Figure \ref{fig:immed_20_offl} illustrates the \textit{immediate online learning} and an example of \textit{fixed-frequency online learning} that initiates fine-tuning process after receiving a certain fine-tuning data batches (e.g., two batches in the example in the figure).
+We assume two scenario changes in the figure, indicated by the red dotted arrows right before $t_1$ and $t_{12}$.
+It involves eight received fine-tuning data batches represented by eight red lines, respectively.
+The green lines indicate four inference requests.
+Note that, in practice, inference requests might arrive in bursts (e.g., at $t_7$ and $t_8$).
+In immediate online learning, model fine-tuning is triggered once fine-tuning data (i.e., training data) arrives.
 Thus, the model is fine-tuned eight times in this example.
-In general, immediate model fine-tuning achieves high average inference accuracy by frequently updating the model.
+On the other hand, fixed-frequency online learning fine-tunes the model four times in this case.
+In general, immediate online learning achieves the highest average inference accuracy by frequently updating the model.
 However, this involves significant overheads from frequent model loading, saving, and system initialization (e.g., model compilation), making it less energy efficient.
+While fixed-frequency fine-tuning seems to be a reasonable tradeoff between accuracy and energy efficiency, it lacks flexibility and adaptiveness to different cases and is far from an optimal solution (details discussed in Section \ref{sec:moti_inter}).